 She grinned at him.
 “You think I can’t do heavy lifting?”

 He grinned back.
 “You’ll get blisters, and you’ll quit when you break a nail.”

 “Oh!”
 She punched him on the arm and hurt her knuckles on his rock hard muscle.
 “Just because I don’t have muscles on my muscles, like you.”

 He raised a brow.
 “I’m not complaining about the way you’re put together.”

 “I’ll be up and ready when you are,” she said to fill it.

 He shook his head and chuckled.
 “You think?”

 The next morning she rose to the sound of hammering.
 She looked out at Jake working, stripped to the waist.
 For a moment, she drank in the grace and beauty of the man.
 The rippling muscles on his chest and back, shiny with sweat.
 His trim waist and long, lean legs in his cut-off jeans.
 His dark head as he leaned forward with the hammer, pounding away with rhythmic strokes.
 There was something primal about it, which made her draw a very deep breath.
 But he wasn’t building it for her.

-Review of With Murder Intent from an Amazon reviewer.”I always wondered about Australia and its people.
+Amazon reviewer.”I always wondered about Australia and its people.
 I was told while on a trip to Europe Australians and Americans were alike.
 We are both rugged and loud, and all of us wash our feet in the bidet.
 I never thought to do that, and I bet Australians didn’t either.
 This attitude made me fonder of Australians, whose beginnings have similarities to American beginnings, where we are of like adventurous natures.

 As a result, when I saw this story took place in Australia, I snapped it up.